The scribes who had come from Jerusalem said of Jesus, “He is possessed by Beelzebul,” and “By the prince of demons he drives out demons” (Mark 3:22).

 They align themselves with the very source and communion they have been created for, God the Father, when they continue to say yes, day by day, decision by decision.
 This is no one revelatory moment but a daily commitment of saying yes to Jesus.
 Even in messing up or falling down, we refuse to stay down but arise, repent, and begin again and again.
 We must always and everywhere reject the lie that echoes in our minds that we cannot be forgiven.
 Jesus loves us more than we can ever mess up, he loves us more than our worst choice or mistake.

 We have a choice to make each day.
-We can walk the path of darkness which consists of living defensively, keeping those who we deem as different at arms length, or worse, demean, belittle, and degrade.
+We can let ourselves be defined by our sin and our worst mistakes, believe the lies of the father of lies and division who wants us to help him build up walls separating us from Jesus and each other.
+We can walk the path of darkness which consists of living defensively, keeping those who we deem as different at a distance, or worse, demean, belittle, and degrade others.
 We can live in the shadows of indifference and cynicism.
 Or we can surrender our will to Jesus and repent from our pride, prejudice, greed, lust, envy, gluttony, sloth, and wrath.
 We can believe that Jesus is who he said he is, refuse to build walls of separation but instead align ourselves with him and join in the task of building bridges of unification and communion.

-We will take steps forward and steps back, and we will fall, but through each experience, the hand of Jesus is still there to help us back up and we can begin again and again.
+We will take steps forward and steps back, and we will fall, but through each experience, the hand of Jesus is still there to help us back up and if we are willing, we can begin again and again and again.
 We are not alone.
 Mary the Mother of God and all the saints said yes to Jesus’ invitation, they understand what we are going through, they are also cheering us on, guiding us, empowering us, so that one day we too will be where they are, seeing God the Father face to face.

-Jesus offers his hand to us and invites us to be unified in his love.
-May we place our hand in his, follow him, and live our life with others committed to his mission.
-By doing so we will radiate his light, each in our own unique way, expressing the gift of glory that God has given us, diversity in unity, so to radiate his light like a rainbow.
+Jesus invites us to be unified in his love.
+May we place our hand in his, follow him, and live our lives in communion with others committed to his mission.
+By doing so we will radiate his light, in our own unique way, like a rainbow, expressing the gift of glory that God has given us.